Kuchiru/lgtv/README.md

 # lgtv

-Forked from webostv component to add media player state.
+Forked from webostv component to add media player state by Rale.
+Adjusted for internal API adjustments using SSAP for a rooted WebOS TV.

 ## Installation